ceteongvanness/eventdemo/Global AI Night Sept 2019/Part 2 - Azure ML Visual Interface.md

 ## Build the Model

 **Assign the label attribute to the dataset**

+We now have created an experiment and have imported the data.
+Let us build the model.
+In the left hand nav there are different modules that you can drag and drop onto the workspace to build the model.

 1. Under the **Data Transformation** > Manipulation drag and drop the **Edit Metadata** module onto the workspace

 	![](https://github.com/ceteongvanness/eventdemo/blob/master/Global%20AI%20Night%20Sept%202019/Images/S14.png)